What does life cycle mean?

 ISO 14067:2018 - Greenhouse gases — Carbon footprint of products

-consecutive and interlinked stages related to a product (3.1.3.1), from raw material acquisition or generation from natural resources to end-of-life treatment
+ISO 14067 provides non-verbatim implementation context for treating a product life cycle as consecutive and interlinked stages in a product system, from raw material acquisition or generation from natural resources through final disposal.

 Reference: 3.1.4.2